FergusonSean/express-director/README.md

 ```

-Then you can write a controller with the user key to verify that at request time req.user.permissions contains "admin" like so:
+Then you can write a controller with the permission key to verify that at request time req.user.permissions contains "admin" like so:

 ```js
 export default {